Odisha FC forced to look for a new home after state government fails to get stadium ready: Report

 As per the schedule, Odisha FC face ATK in their first home game on November 24 before hosting Bengaluru FC and Hyderabad on December 4 and December 11 respectively.

 “We will have to play our first two or three matches away.
 There is no doubt about it.
 As per the original plan, the ground was scheduled to be ready for our home matches, but excessive rain has delayed plans.
-The contractor couldn’t procure enough sand which was needed for the turf,” said a senior Odisha FC official told Times of India.
+The contractor couldn’t procure enough sand which was needed for the turf,” said a senior Odisha FC official told The Times of India.

 The ground authorities at the Kalinga stadium are working on getting the turf ready before the Fifa inspection in December.
 The Kalinga stadium is the only approved venue for the Fifa U-17 Women’s World Cup next year.